 This screen is where you'll spend most of your time in UXPressia.

 Creating customer journeys or personas in UXPressia feels very deliberate.
-There's a lot of clicking "save" going on, which makes every choice feel somehow more deliberate, and perhaps more permanent.
-Narrandum saves continuously in the background as you work, so while creating your customer journey is faster and more fluid, it can be so snappy that some users wonder if it's really working at all!
+There's a lot of clicking "save" going on, which makes each input somehow feel permanent, as if changing it is being subtly discouraged.
+Narrandum saves continuously in the background as you work, so your stories feel much more like living documents, to be added to and modified over time.
+Certainly it's faster and more fluid to work with.
+In fact, it can be so snappy that some users wonder if it's really saving their work at all!
 You'll have to decide for yourself which paradigm you prefer.

-While UXPressia feels like a typical desktop app, Narrandum is much more reminiscent of a touchscreen user interface, focused on speed and smoothness.
+While UXPressia looks and behaves like a typical desktop app, Narrandum is much more reminiscent of a touchscreen, focused on speed and smoothness.
 It feels light, playful and dynamic.
 It encourages and rewards interaction.
-But importantly, it still feels like a *tool*, not a *toy*.
+But importantly, it still feels like a tool, not a toy.
 All of these widgets and draggable elements have a purpose – to make using Narrandum fast and fun.
 Laying out a story and filling in its details is a pleasure, not a chore – it doesn't feel like work at all!

 Narrandum's stories look a little different.